azeez-ayobami/PALMORIA-GROUP-PROJECTS/README.md

 ![](merged.png)

 ## Modelling
-Autimatically derieved relaionships are adjusted to remove and replace unwanted relationships with the required.
+Automatically derieved relaionships are adjusted to remove and replace unwanted relationships with the required.

 Auto model         |       Adjusted model :-----------------:|:---------------------: